 Zoom in on your subject

-The closer zoom in on a subject, the less background there is to distract the viewer.
-Therefore, The audience will have an easier time focusing.
+The closer you zoom in on your subject, the less background there is to distract the viewer.
+Therefore, the audience will have an easier time focusing.

 Silhouettes are an easy way to simplify a shot and have subjects still register quickly for your audience.
 For instance, we can register the silhouette of a human in just a few frames.

 Li recommends trying shots where you start wide on a subject and then immediately punch in.
 Likewise, you can go close on a subject and then punch out to a wider shot.
 Both ways are great cuts that will add movement to your video.

 Tip 3: Keep the same screen direction from shot to shot